|

 in part to improved technology but principally to increased interest

+within the astronomical community.
 To date the two most productive photographic teams in this

 field have been those directed by E. F. Helin and E.M.
 Shoemaker.